Museum Manifesto. Humans and other animals

 Reasonable use

-For thousand of years, humans have been making use of other species for food, transport and clothing, as well as for pleasure in parks, zoos, bullfighting, etc., or for testing medicines.
-There is growing opposition to this, which can be seen in the switch to veganism.
+For thousands of years, humans have been making use of other species for food, transport and clothing, as well as for entertainment in parks, zoos, bullfights, etc., and to test medicines.
+There is growing opposition to all this, as can be seen in the switch to veganism.

 Although meat provides nutrients that are essential for our health, western populations on average eat more of it than is necessary.
-This means that we need to reduce our meat consumption and get protein from other sources (legumes, etc.) and encourage technology that reduces the ecological impact of meat production, since “ it takes 6 kg of plant-based protein to make 1 kg of mammal-based protein using traditional methods.
+This means that we need to reduce our meat consumption and get protein from other sources (legumes, etc.), and encourage technologies that reduce the ecological impact of meat production, since "it takes 6 kg of plant-based protein to make 1 kg of mammal-based protein using traditional methods."

 Groupe d’hommes et de taureaux en déplacement, gravé et peint, Tassili-n-Ajjier, (Algérie, Sahara central), Néolithique, (relevé par Henri Lhote), Gouache et aquarelle sur carton